yetanalytics/project-persephone/README.md

 ### Statement Ref Templates

-By default, Statement Ref Templates are not supported; however, to allow for such support, `template->validator`, `profile->validator`, and `profile->fsms` take in an optional `:statement-ref-fns` argument. `:statement-ref-fns` needs to be a map consisting of the following:
+By default, Statement Ref Template validation is not supported; however, to allow for such support, `compile-profiles->validators` and `compile-profiles->fsms` take in an optional `:statement-ref-fns` argument.
+Its value needs to be a map of the following:
 - `:get-statement-fn`: A function that takes a Statement ID and returns a Statement, or `nil` if not found.
 This function will be called to return the Statement referenced by a `StatementRef` object.
 - `:get-template-fn`: A function that takes a Template ID and returns a Statement Template, or `nil` if not found.
 This function will be called to return the Template referenced by `ObjectStatementRefTemplate` or `ContextStatementRefTemplate`.

 This system allows for flexibility when retrieving Statements and Templates by ID, e.g. `get-statement-fn` may be a function that calls out an LRS to retrieve Statements.
 For convenience, the API provides two functions for use with `statement-ref-fns`:
 - `profile->id-template-map`: Takes a Profile and returns a map between Template IDs and Templates.
 - `statement-batch->id-statement-map`: Takes a Statement batch and returns a map between Statement IDs and Statements.
-Intended to be used with `match-statement-batch-vs-pattern` and `match-statement-batch-vs-profile`.

 ### So...does it fit the spec?